nebula-protocol/nebula-contracts/README.md

 ## Testing

 Developers are strongly encouraged to write unit tests for new code, and to submit new unit tests for old code.
 Unit tests can be compiled and run with: `cargo test --all`.
 For more details, please reference Unit Tests.

+## Bug Bounty

+The contracts in this repo are included in a [bug bounty program](https://www.immunefi.com/bounty/nebulaprotocol).